svanbaelen/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 ##### Setup

-{% include important.html content="
-When using multiple user models, you should not let LoopBack auto-attach built-in models required by the access control feature.
+{% include important.html content="When using multiple user models, you should not let LoopBack auto-attach built-in models required by the access control feature.
 Instead, call the `enableAuth()` method with no argument and manually define all models required in the `server/model-config.json` configuration file.
 " %}

 To use several models extending the built-in `User` model, you must modify the relations between the `users` models and the `AccessToken` models to allow a single `AccessToken` model to host access tokens for multiple types of users while at the same time allowing each `user` model instance to be linked to unique related access tokens.